Travel in

 Where to stay

 The Loop is the best place to stay.
-Within the Loop, I preferred a hotel closer to Riverfront.
+Within the Loop, I preferred a hotel closer to Riverfront during the first visit in October, 2017.
 Hotels closer to the riverfront are relatively more expensive but worth it for the convenience it offers.
 You may not find many options for budget accomodation in this area.
+In 2017, I could get mid range hotel rooms easily for ~USD 200 per night but the same hotels cost over USD 350 per night in September 2024.

 Vegetarian food

 Plenty of choices.
 You only need the google maps.
-A vegetarian meal in a fast food joint can be had for under USD10 while in a proper restaurant, it may well be upwards of USD 25.
+A vegetarian meal in a fast food joint can be had for USD10-15 while in a mid range restaurant, it may well be upwards of USD 25 per person.
 You have a choice depending on your budget.

 Avoid being out late in the night